St. George's (Round) Church (Halifax, Nova Scotia): Halifax Explosion

 Given St. George's location in Halifax's North End neighbourhood so close to point zero of the Halifax Explosion, damages were far less extensive than might be expected.
 A large part of this may be due to being sheltered by St. Patrick's Catholic Church across the street.
 Apart from the windows and doors and a collapsed chimney, St. George's major loss was its organ, which was replaced with a 1912 Casavant organ.
 St. George's was so well-sheltered from the blast, in fact, that the rectory could shelter 22 people following the blast, even without windows or doors.
 The hall suffered structural damages; however, St. George's could generally count itself lucky for surviving the blast intact.
 St. George's lost 25 members of its parish, including 7 young children, from the explosion.

 The fire

-On June 2, 1994, fire was accidentally set to the Round Church, causing the dome to crumble and destroying approximately 40 per cent of the building.
+On June 2, 1994, a fire was started in the basement, by children who found a way into the Round Church.
+The fire made its way up to the dome, causing it to crumble and destroying approximately 30 per cent of the building.
 The fundraising effort received a donation from Prince Charles, who had also attended service at the church in 1983 with Diana, Princess of Wales.
 Later in 1994, Prince Philip visited St. George's after taking a personal interest following the fire at Windsor Castle two years earlier; the province's gift to Queen Elizabeth II and the Duke during that visit made a $1,000 donation to the restoration project.
 In an effort to avoid debt, the restoration took six years to complete and happened in increments when funds were available.
 The project was completed in 2000 and came in under budget at $4.6 million.